Guided Luxury Cotswold Walking Tour

 Your Itinerary

 Start your adventure with an extra night in the iconic city of Oxford, staying at The Store, a stylish, design-led hotel set in a beautifully restored department store in the heart of the city.
 With its rooftop bar, elegant interiors, and central location, The Store offers a perfect balance of luxurious comfort and convenience before your walking journey begins.
 Spend time exploring the historic colleges of the University, step inside the Bodleian Library, and wander along the River Thames or Oxford Canal.
-Enjoy dinner at one of the city’s renowned restaurants or a cosy pub tucked down a side street.
+Enjoy dinner at one of the cityโs renowned restaurants or a cosy pub tucked down a side street.
 From ancient spires to modern dining, Oxford is a city with iconic history and it maintains a beautiful elegance with a mix of architecture and tranquil spots to explore.

-Accommodation for pre-night – The Store
+Accommodation for pre-night โ The Store

+Spring: Your adventure begins in the historic heart of Oxford, where your friendly local guide will meet you at 9:00 AM at Oxford Railway Station.
+From here, we journey into the countryside, with your first glimpse of Spring in the Cotswolds unfolding along a scenic drive to the charming village of Snowshill.
 In spring, the Cotswolds come alive with colour and new life.
 Your first walk begins among winding country lanes lined with budding hedgerows, blossoming trees, and the soft greens of early foliage.
 Cherry trees bloom overhead, while lambs graze in nearby fields and birdsong carries on the breeze.
 This peaceful landscape sets the tone for the days ahead, an immersive trip in nature full of seasonal beauty.

+Follow the Cotswold Way through rolling hills into the golden-stone village of Broadway, one of the most picturesque spots in the region.
+Weโll pause here for a well earned lunch at the historic Lygon Arms, a cosy and characterful coaching inn.
 In the afternoon, we walk up to the Broadway Tower, an iconic 18th-century folly with panoramic views stretching across the Cotswolds and, on a clear day, into Wales.
 After soaking in the scenery, continue on foot to your first countryside retreat.
+Settle into your luxury accommodation with a welcome drink, then relax over a seasonal dinner made with fresh, local ingredients.
+From start to finish, your first day blends spring sights, gentle walking, and warm hospitality in true Cotswold style.

-Set out along the Cotswold Way, walking through fields adorned with lambs into the historic town of Chipping Campden.
+Spring: Set out along the Cotswold Way, walking through fields adorned with lambs into the historic town of Chipping Campden.
 With its thatched cottages, honey-hued stone buildings, and rich heritage the town is a true Cotswold classic.
+There are plenty of options for a food stop and refuel from charming British pubs to artisan cafรฉs bursting with local flavor.
+In the Cotswolds, good food is a way of life.

-A short journey (or optional walk) takes us to Hidcote, one of England’s most celebrated gardens.
+A short journey (or optional walk) takes us to Hidcote, one of Englandโs most celebrated gardens.
 Enjoy a private tour through the gardens where in Spring they burst into life with a vibrant display of seasonal blooms.
-Wander through its renowned garden “rooms,” where tulips take center stage, gracing many areas with their vivid colours.
+Wander through its renowned garden โrooms,โ where tulips take center stage, gracing many areas with their vivid colours.
 Cherry and magnolia blossoms add delicate hues, while fragrant shrubs like Daphne and Cornus infuse the air with sweet scents.

 Return to your hotel and enjoy the evening at your leisure.
 With the long golden light of an English summer evening, perhaps take a stroll, opt for in-room dining, or simply unwind in luxury.